avanzosc/sale-addons/sale_order_confirm_usability/README.rst

 * Button in sale orders to force operations and confirm the pickings.
 * Button in sale orders to create the invoice and paid it.
-* To new fields in sale order, amount payment done and amount payment pending.
+* Two new fields in sale order, amount payment done and amount payment pending.

 ===========